Exact Controllability of the Distributed System Governed by the Wave Equation with Memory: The main results

-Thus, there is at least one exponent with positive index in the denominator of all summands in the right part of the estimation (\ref{29}).
-It means that it is possible to make the modulus of the function $u_n(t)$, and hence of the control $u(t)$, be indefinitely small by means of increasing time control.
-Using (\ref{28}), we obtain
+It means that $u_n$ decreases as $T^{-1}$ when $T\rightarrow+\infty$.
+Thus it is possible to make the modulus of the function $u_n(t)$, and hence of the control $u(t)$, be indefinitely small by means of increasing time control.
+Using (\ref{28}), (\ref{29}) we obtain